dotnet/runtime/docs/installer/design-docs/additional-deps.md

 Similar to `applyPatches`, the app may or may not want to tighten or loosen the range of supported frameworks.
 The default of `minor` seems like a good fit for additional-deps.

 4) Similar to roll-forward, a release version will only "roll-backwards" to release versions, unless no release versions are found.
-Then it will attempt to to find a compatible pre-release version.
+Then it will attempt to find a compatible pre-release version.

-Note: the "apply patches" functionality that exists in roll-forward doesn't make sense here since we are going "backwards" and the nearest (most compatible) version already has patches applied.
+Note: some "roll-backwards" semantics are different than roll-forward semantics.
+The "apply patches" functionality that exists in roll-forward doesn't make sense here since we are going "backwards" and the nearest (most compatible) version already has patches applied and we don't want to take older patches.
+In addition, roll-forward will not go from pre-release to release (since breaking changes on new features may occur during pre-release-to-release versions), but again that doesn't make sense here since we are going backwards to pre-existing (compatible) versions.

-## 2.1 other issues (not covered here)
-Currently the additional-deps feature relies on either the store or "additional probing paths" in order for the assets in the additional deps.json to be found.

-When using the store, it uses the "tfm" option specified in the runtimeconfig.json in order to find the appropriate folder in the store.
-During minor or major "roll-forward" cases, the `tfm` will be referencing the older (original) `tfm`; there is no "roll-forward" on `tfm`.
-This causes issues if the store assets have been previously deleted.

-In addition, the lightup's deps.json contains package references which must be found by exact package version number, so again this causes issues if they were previously deleted (from the store or from the additional probing paths).
+## 2.1 proposal (add an "any" tfm to store)
+For example,
+    `\dotnet\store\x64\any\microsoft.applicationinsights\2.4.0`

+The `any` tfm would be used if the specified tfm (e.g. netcoreapp2.0) is not found:
+    `\dotnet\store\x64\netcoreapp2.0\microsoft.applicationinsights\2.4.0`

+_Note: doesn't this make "uninstall" more difficult?
+Because multiple installs may write the same packages and try to remove packages that another installer created?_

+## 2.1 proposal (add runtimeconfig knob to to disable `%DOTNET_ADDITIONAL_DEPS%`)
+Add an `additionalDepsLookup` option to the runtimeconfig with these values:
+    0) The `%DOTNET_ADDITIONAL_DEPS%` is not used
+    1) `DOTNET_ADDITIONAL_DEPS` is used (the default)

 ## Long-term thoughts
 A lightup "extension" could be considered an application, and have its own `runtimeconfig.json` and `deps.json` file next to its corresponding assembly(s).
 In this way, it would specify the target framework version and thus compatibility with the hosting application could be established.
 Having an app-to-app dependency in this way is not currently supported.